amalgam8/amalgam8.github.io/_docs/1-demo/setup.md

 from the microservices in the application.

-Elasticsearch 5.0 [requires increasing the max map count](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for certain linux environments such as Vagrant VMs, Docker Toolbox and Minikube.
+Elasticsearch 5.0 [requires increasing the max map count](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) for certain linux environments such as Vagrant VMs, Docker Machine and Minikube.
 If you are running any of these tools, please run the following command on those VMs:

 ```bash